 “Yes, he’s in the White Towers, I-”

-The Tannoy boomed out cutting him off, it was Strickland’s voice.
-“Will Professor Feynman and the visitor report to me immediately.”
+The Tannoy boomed, cutting him off.
+I recognised Strickland’s voice.
+“Will Professor Feynman and the visitor report to me immediately?”

-Feynman turned his anguished spectacle eyes to me.
+Feynman turned his anguished eyes to me.
 “We’d better hurry.”

 “About time too,” she said.
 “You’re late.”